 NOTE: Point Data Start Signature was removed in LAS Version 1.1.
 LAS file I/O software must use the Offset to Point Data field in the Public Header Block to locate the starting position of the first Point Data Record.
-Note that all Point Data Records must be the same type (0, 1, 2 or 3).
+Note that all Point Data Records must be the same type.